Offer Strategy

 ⚠️ IMPORTANT: The purpose of Low-Ticket Offers is NOT to make money OR get results for clients.
 Their purpose is to create the strongest possible incentive for someone to visit your clinic so you can upgrade them to higher-ticket offers.

 Low-ticket offers are priced between $50-$150.
-They are used to generate appointments using Booster Shots & META Ads.
+They are used to generate appointments using Booster Shots & Meta Ads.

 You should think of low-ticket offers as a way of getting paid to have a sales conversation with someone.